chemistzombie/chemistzombie.github.io/_posts/2026-06-10-removing-trixyblox-unzip-protection.md

 <img width="50%" src="/images/EOCDprotected.png"/><img width="50%" src="/images/EOCDunprotected.png"/>

-Attempting to remove the fake EOCD magic number at the beginning of the file and changing ``FF FF 00 00`` with ``00 00 00 00`` with the EOCD at the end of file doesn't do much; WinRAR thinks the archive is corrupt.
+Attempting to remove the fake EOCD magic number at the beginning of the file and changing ``FF FF 00 00`` with ``00 00 00 00`` for the EOCD at the end of file doesn't do much; WinRAR thinks the archive is corrupt.
 Without fixing those, it instead thinks that it's both corrupt AND is missing a second zip file.

 Some file names are weirdly in ALL CAPS when using a hex editor to view it, but the CDFH towards the end uses the correct capitalizations.
 WinRAR, however, sees them as all lowercase.